 Maintaining durable business relationships

 In February, with the pandemic spreading fast and one suspected case of COVID-19 at one of its central offices, this mining company took action quickly.
-It called on Orange Business Services to help close one of its Asian operations and commence home working with immediate effect.
+It called on Orange Business to help close one of its Asian operations and commence home working with immediate effect.

 To support this outcome, Orange expedited the commissioning of eight new Mobile SSL gateways at locations across the globe spanning North America, Europe, Africa, Asia and Australia.
 In addition, Orange implemented rapid bandwidth upgrades in six of the global gateways’ locations to enable maximum capacity for remote working.